-This is a Turkish cake Ispanakli Kek (Spinach Cake) that I came across a few years ago.
-You cannot tell its spinach, so don’t tell your guest or kids your secret ingredient until after they ate it…they will be amazed!
+This is a Turkish cake Ispanakli Kek – Spinach Cake that I came across a few years ago.
+You cannot tell its spinach, so don’t tell your guest or kids the secret ingredient until after they eat it…they will be amazed!
 Sometimes, the green is a richer and darker colour and sometimes its lighter, it does not affect the taste of the cake, its just the type of spinach I guess.

 What you will need:

 - 3 eggs